When you become a single mom there’s obviously a lot of changes that occur really quickly.

 You may become more lax in disciplining them if they do something wrong because you feel guilty that you and your ex aren’t together anymore.
 Maybe you excuse their behavior because you know they’re going through a rough time.

-When you’re indulgent all the time with your kids they will lose respect for the rules in your house because no one is enforcing them.
-And they will likely be confused because they don’t know when they will be disciplined for something or not.
+When you’re indulgent all the time with your kids they’ll lose respect for the rules in your house because no one is enforcing them.
+And they’ll likely be confused because they don’t know what their boundaries are anymore.

-This structure and knowing what to expect will actually help your kids through this rough transition because they will know what to expect from you.
-Like their entire world did not change, there are still things that will stay the same.
+This structure and knowing what to expect will actually help your kids through this rough transition because they’ll know what to expect from you.
+Like their entire world didn’t change, there are still things that are going to stay the same.

 Pitfall #3: Not Finding Single Mom Friends